glenn2223/ExpressionBuilder/README.md

 # Lambda Expression Builder
-In short words, this library basically provides you with a simple way to create lambda expressions to filter lists and database queries by delivering an easy-to-use fluent interface that enables the creation, storage and transmission of those filters.
-That can be used to help to turn WebApi requests parameters into expressions, create advanced search screens with the capability to save and re-run those filters, among other things.
-If you would like more details on how it works, please, check out the article [Build Lambda Expression Dynamically](https://www.codeproject.com/Articles/1079028/Build-Lambda-Expressions-Dynamically).

-Would this help you in any way?
-Well, if your answer is 'yes', you just made my day a bit better. :smile:
+**This is not a replacement of [LambdaExpressionBuilder](https://www.nuget.org/packages/LambdaExpressionBuilder/).
+I've just built on top of it; made changes and improvements (in my opinion)**

+Are you looking for a library that can build lambda expressions easily?
+Use the **Lambda Expression Builder** to easily build a filter that you can apply to lists and database queries.
+You can even use this as a base to allow you to build filters dynamically.

+Packed with features; you can save and re-run filters, not have to worry about `NULL` checks (it's automatic), build complex queries with groups and more!

 ## Features:
 * Ability to reference properties by their names